#1 Thor before signing up for the Avengers

 The priests selected nine males of every species, and sacrificed them in a nearby grove.
 Including humans.
 Their bodies, next to those of dogs and horses, were left dangling in the branches of the sacred trees, like Christmas decorations, while the pagans sang vile songs.
 The equivalent of Christmas carols, if you like.

-Adam recorded that a Christian, whose name he didn’t bother to mention, nor did he explain what the heck was doing in a pagan temple, counted 72 hanging corpses.
+Adam of Bremen recorded that a Christian, whose name he didn’t bother to mention, nor did he explain what was a Christian doing in a pagan temple, counted 72 hanging corpses.
 The blood of the sacrificed placated the gods, who were known to be addicted to it, in a similar fashion to Instagrammers and YouTubers craving likes and followers.

 #6 The twilight of the Pagan religion

-The temple was destroyed in the late 11th century, and a church was built on its place, becoming the seat of Sweden’s Archbishopric in 1164.
-Either the Christians found the rent cheaper than elsewhere, or they were jealous of other religions.
+The new Christian authorities destroyed the temple in the late 11th century, and a church was built on its place, becoming the seat of Sweden’s Archbishopric in 1164.
+Either the Christians found the rent cheaper there than elsewhere, or they thought that the best way to appropiate the people’s loyalties was to built their church on top of the most revered building of Viking Age Sweden.
 Take a guess.